 - Promote decision making, problem-solving, and respect for others

 - Form a partnership with parents to meet the needs of each child

 Applicants must be a resident of Horry County to apply for and participate in the CD program.
+Please note: Transfer Requests are not accepted for students in the Child Development Program.
 State guidelines require that children be four years old on or before September 1st to apply for CD program.
 Eligibility for the program is determined by the results of a developmental screening assessment, family income level, parent questionnaire responses, and other contributing factors that may indicate a need for kindergarten readiness support.

 Applications for the Child Development Program